0x444454/mandelbr8/README.md

 My algorithm solves this by using Q6.10 fixed-point integers instead of floats.
 A Q6.10 number uses 6 bits for the signed integer part, and 10 bits for the decimal part.
 This allows using fast 16x16 signed integer multiplication algorithms, and then adjust the result back to Q6.10.
 Before starting, if the machine has at least 64 KB, the program creates a 32 KB table of 16384 Q5.9 unsigned numbers.
 This speeds up the calculation even more, as no multiplication is needed to square a number, bringing the number of multiplications to 1 per iteration.
 Also, if the Kawari chip is present, we use its hardware acceleration for 16x16 bit signed multiplication, decreasing calculation times by about 25%.

+Note that the code can be optimized further, and will be in future releases.
+Currently, a stock Commodore 64 is be able to render the full set preview (first-pass) in about 2 seconds, and the full hi-res image in less than 1.5 minutes.

 ### Rendering